isaacnmm/pestpolicy-hugo2XX/content/posts/does-ammonia-kill-bed-bugs/index.md

 ##  Does Ammonia Kill Bed Bugs and Their Eggs?
 Whats this ammonia?

-As noted above, [**Ammonia**](https://en.wikipedia. org/wiki/Ammonia) (NH 3 ) is a chemical compound that's created fromhydrogen+ nitrogento create what we generally callhousehold ammonia.
-The chemical is also used in [ammonium nitrate fertilizer](https://www.tfi. org/sites/default/files/documents/ammoniafactsheet. pdf) for adding nitrogen to the soil and, thus, your flowers or grass.
+As noted above, [**Ammonia**](https://en.wikipedia.org/wiki/Ammonia)(NH 3 ) is a chemical compound that's created fromhydrogen+ nitrogento create what we generally callhousehold ammonia.
+The chemical is also used in [ammonium nitrate fertilizer](https://www.tfi.org/sites/default/files/documents/ammoniafactsheet.pdf)for adding nitrogen to the soil and, thus, your flowers or grass.

 Ammonia is also used to make household cleaners clean tough stains on kitchen counters, bathrooms, toilets, sinks, and tubs.
 It's also great for eating away oil/ grease stains, killing bacteria, and food fermentation.
 It's no wonder that ammonia is recommended for use in killing bed bugs.
 You'll thoroughly wipe out the roach infestation in your house.